slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 - output_dim: how many dimensions the word should be embedded into
 - input_length: maximum length of a document

 I like to thik of the output_dim as a form of compression.
-That is,  number by which you will compress a word into.
-A word may have many different features, but we want to compres this into a
+That is, we want to compress each word such that its meaning can be represented by N number of dimensions.

-To better understand the logic behind creating an embedding, I found these [articles](https://stats.stackexchange.com/questions/270546/how-does-keras-embedding-layer-work?rq=1) particulary useful.
+To better understand the logic behind creating an embedding, I found these [articles](https://stats.stackexchange.com/questions/270546/how-does-keras-embedding-layer-work?rq=1) particulary helpful.

 ```python
 # create keras model